Albie737/anti-god/README.md

-what the skibidi sigma china north korea propoganda
+if u read this ur a skibidi sigma alph rizzler of ohio gyatterton